Blockchain Technology – Is It All Hype?

 Transaction and Network Speed:

 Blockchain technology is slow compared to cloud-based networks.
-Depending upon who you speak to Blockchain can only process around 4 to 7 transactions a second compared to Visa which can process over 1,500 transactions per second.
+Depending who you speak to, Blockchain can only process around 4 to 7 transactions a second compared to Visa.
+Which can process over 1,500 transactions per second.
 The main reason for this is that Blockchain requires each participant to hold up-to-date copies of the database.

 This results in blockchains having high latency which is the time it takes for the whole network to be updated.
-This is because each node is receiving constant updates and this makes for a pretty inefficient and difficult to scale network.
+This is because each node is receiving constant updates.
+It is pretty inefficient and difficult to scale network.